Procrastination

 Need more support?

-If you feel you are having difficult overcoming procrastination on your own, scheduling an appointment at the Counseling Center may be a good next step.
-A counselor can assist you in seeing your patterns and coming up with techniques for overcoming your procrastination hurdles.
+If you feel you are having difficult overcoming procrastination on your own, scheduling an appointment at Counseling & Psychological Services may be a good next step.
+A therapist can assist you in seeing your patterns and coming up with techniques for overcoming your procrastination hurdles.

 Additional Resources